MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-07-intro_to_networks.md

 <figure>
   <img src="/assets/network_intro_2.png" alt="A simple graph of the network between you, your friend group, and an acquaintance of yours." title="A simple graph of the network between you, your friend group, and an acquaintance of yours." style="width=50%;">
-  <figcaption style="font-size: small;">"Figure 2: A simple graph of the network between you, your friend group, and an acquaintance of yours. </figcaption>
+  <figcaption style="font-size: small;">Figure 2: A simple graph of the network between you, your friend group, and an acquaintance of yours. </figcaption>
 </figure>

 Now we have this intuition, let's define a simple, undirected graph.